SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/TestingInSpec/TestingInSpec.md

 	package: 'CodeOfSpec20Book'
 ```

 The test still fails.
-It fails in the second assert because the application does not register the open windows.
+It fails in the second assertion because the application does not register the open windows.
 Let's implement the `start` method to register the windows.

 ```
 ColorChooserApplication >> start